peter-evans/slash-command-dispatch/docs/workflow-dispatch.md

           reaction-type: hooray
 ```

-### Action warnings
+### Validation errors

 When creating the [workflow_dispatch](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#workflow_dispatch) event, the GitHub API will return validation errors.
 In the following cases the action will issue a warning (visible in the Actions log), and set the action output `error-message`.

-- `Required input '...' not provided`: A required input for the workflow was not supplied as a named argument.
+- `Required input '...' not provided` - A required input for the workflow was not supplied as a named argument.
-- `Unexpected inputs provided`: Named arguments were supplied that are not defined as workflow inputs.
+- `Unexpected inputs provided` - Named arguments were supplied that are not defined as workflow inputs.

 The `error-message` output can be used to provide feedback to the user as follows.
-Note that the step needs an `id` to access the outputs.
+Note that the action step needs an `id` to access the outputs.

 ```yml
       - name: Slash Command Dispatch